Band Meandering due to Charged Impurity Effects and Carrier Transport in Ternary Topological Insulators

 where $C_d = e^{2}D(E)$ and $C_{ox}$ is the oxide capacitance per unit area.
 The density of states D(E) at the chemical potential was extracted which came out to be $1.3 \times 10^{13} \text{eV}^{-1} \text{cm}^{-2}$.

 We have also calculated the four-probe mobility given by,\cite{mobility_formula}

-Figure 3(a) illustrates the specific device used for gating, featuring a 300 nm thick SiO2 layer.
-At different temperatures, the drain-source current converges at -60 V, indicating that a negative voltage shifts the chemical potential towards the valence band, as depicted in Figure 3b.
-Figure 3c demonstrates that the mobility increases with decreasing temperature, which is attributed to the dominance of surface states at lower temperatures.
-This observed order of mobility is consistent with recent findings based on Hall measurements.\cite{mobility_pld} However, the mobility values remain relatively low, likely due to the polycrystalline nature of the PLD-grown samples, which include grain boundaries and exhibit a more disordered structure, influencing the observed behavior.
-Using Drude's model, $\sigma = ne\mu$ at 90K with the approximation of surface conduction we calculated intrinsic carrier concentration n to be $2*10^{13}cm^{-2}$.
-This value is large enough to say that the chemical potential is at the tail of valence band.
-Further we have calculated charged impurity density $n_{imp}$ around 90K from D(E) using thermal energy $K_{B}*T$ gives $n_{imp} = 10^{11}cm^{-2}$.
+At different temperatures, the drain-source current converges at -60 V, indicating that a negative voltage shifts the chemical potential further inside the valence band, as depicted in Fig.~\ref{fig:3}(a).
+Fig.~\ref{fig:3}(b) demonstrates that the mobility increases with decreasing temperature, which is attributed to the dominance of surface states at lower temperatures.
+This observed order of mobility is consistent with recent findings based on Hall measurements.\cite{mobility_pld} However, the mobility values remain relatively low, likely due to the polycrystalline nature of the PLD-grown samples, which include grain boundaries and exhibit a more disordered structure, influencing the observed behavior.From the gate-voltage dependence of mobility at 90~K shown in Fig.~\ref{fig:3}(c,d), it is evident that the mobility decreases as the chemical potential moves either toward localized states near the band tail or deep into the valence band, where enhanced scattering suppresses carrier transport.
+Further we have calculated charged impurity density $n_{imp}$ around 90K from D(E) in the thermal window $K_{B}*T$ gives $n_{imp} = 10^{11}cm^{-2}$.
 This impurity density could be the effect of oxide traps of silicon dioxide as it does not matches with the intrinsic doping value n.\cite{burson2013direct}$^,$\cite{PhysRevB.79.205411} However, no quantitative estimate is available to prove this possibility.

-The temperature dependence of resistance for thick BST and thin IBST is shown in Figure 4(a).
+The temperature dependence of resistance for thick BST and thin IBST is shown in Fig.~\ref{fig:4}(a).
 The activation energies for BST and IBST, calculated using Equation 2, are 114 meV and 65.7 meV, respectively.
-The insulating behavior indicates that the chemical potential lies within the band gap, where the density of states is low, and local impurities may cause potential fluctuations.
-In the case of BST, at 90K, the peak in resistance as a function of gate voltage appears to be approximately -55 Volts, as shown in Figure 4(b).
-This resistance peak spans a broad range of gate voltage, likely due to CNP smearing within our material.
-The inset schematic provides a depiction of the chemical potential's position inside the band.
+The insulating behavior indicates that the chemical potential lies within the bulk band gap, where the density of states is low, and local impurities may cause potential fluctuations.
+In the case of BST, at 90K, the resistance displays a broad hump as a function of gate voltage between -40 to -58 Volts, as shown in Fig.~\ref{fig:4}(b).
+The span of this hump occurs over a broad range of gate voltage, likely due to CNP smearing within our material.
+The schematic given in the inset of Fig.~\ref{fig:4}(b) provides a depiction of the chemical potential's position inside the band for two different gate voltages.
 At CNP, the intrinsic doping is defined as\cite{gate1}: